jalkal/hexagonal-kata-kotlin/README.md

 # hexagonal-kata-kotlin

 <img align="right" width="200" height="183" src="https://github.com/caay2000/hexagonal-kata-kotlin/blob/main/hexagonal-gif.gif">The idea of this kata is to
-learn how to implement a hexagonal architecture project while understanding some benefits that it will give to you and your team.
+learn how to implement a hexagonal architecture project while understanding some benefits that it will bring to you and your team.

+_Hexagon loading image property of [Ferenc Horvat](https://dribbble.com/ferenchorvat)_

 ## Table of Contents